prasunakunasani/AAFCjavaJunitLearning/README.md

     </bean>
 </beans>
 ```
-- Set up bean initalization using init-method and give the method name
+- Set up bean initialization using init-method and give the method name
     - any method name

 **Destroy: method configuration**